Bachelor of Science in Nursing – Frequently Asked Questions

 - You MUST be accepted as a residential student at Liberty University.

-- Cumulative GPA [combines the GPA’s from all colleges/universities attended and dual enrollment] of 3.0 for fall or spring admissions or 3.25 for Spring/Summer Accelerated or Summer Accelerated admission, of all completed courses at the time of application to continue in the School of Nursing curriculum.
-The Liberty University GPA portion of the cumulative cannot drop below 2.75 at any time and will make the student ineligible to progress.
+- Cumulative GPA [combines the GPA’s from all colleges/universities attended and dual enrollment] of 3.0 for fall or spring admissions or 3.25 for Spring Fast Track or Summer Fast Track admission, of all completed courses at the time of application to continue in the School of Nursing curriculum.
+The Liberty University GPA portion (if applicable) of the cumulative must be at least 3.0 or greater for the Fall/Spring program and 3.25 or greater for the Fast Track programs at the time of application.

 - Successful completion of all prerequisite coursework with a “C” or better.